PPAP (Pen-Pineapple-Apple-Pen): Music video

 The song originated as a music video released on YouTube on 25 August 2016.
-In the video, Pikotaro, dressed in a yellow snake/leopard animal print costume, dances around, and then sings English lyrics like "I have a pen, I have an apple.
+In the video, Pikotaro, dressed in a yellow leopard animal print costume, dances and sings in English "I have a pen, I have an apple.
 Uh!
-Apple pen" while making the gestures of holding the named items and combining them.
-The video's expense was about 100,000 yen.
+Apple pen," while making the gestures of holding the named items and combining them.
+The video's cost of production was around 100,000 yen.

 On 26 September, Pikotaro released a video on how to do the dance and the gestures.
 On 27 October, Pikotaro posted a "long version" of the music video.

+On 7 November, a version of the video featuring the character Ryuk from the manga series Death Note was released as a promotion for the film Death Note: Light Up the New World.
 On 17 November, Pikotaro made an appearance on the Japanese edition of Sesame Street, where he joined Elmo and Cookie Monster in singing their version of the song titled "CBCC (Cookie-Butter-Choco-Cookie)".

 Pikotaro has since revisited the compounding-words concept of PPAP in later music videos, such as the musically similar "Beetle Booon But Bean in Bottle (BBBBB)"[sic].